rcrane4/mae301-2026spring-failsafe/mvp/README.md

 > End-to-end failure analysis for LPBF aerospace components · SegFormer + Claude · OSF Ti-64 Dataset

+To use FailSafe without reproducing it yourself, click on this link and upload your own 8-bit SEM fractograph:
 **Live demo:** https://huggingface.co/spaces/rcrane4/FailSafe

 ---